 This course teaches students to design inexpensive hardware-software systems that offer a user interface, a digital signal generator, a sampled feedback controller, and subsystem interfacing.
-Students will: analyze a microcontroller system for timing; solve problems written in prose by showing a hardware/software system that addresses the problem; empathize with stakeholders of a medical device; teach themselves to use an unfamiliar on-chip peripheral from the manufacturer's sheet: address power consumption/battery data life: use а compiler/assembler/simulator to develop correctly working code; use the UML to aid design work; respect the IEEE code of ethics.
+Students will: analyze a microcontroller system for timing; solve problems written in prose by showing a hardware/software system that addresses the problem; empathize with stakeholders of a medical device; teach themselves to use an unfamiliar on-chip peripheral from the power consumption/battery manufacturer's data sheet: address life: use а compiler/assembler/simulator to develop correctly working code; use the UML to aid design work; respect the IEEE code of ethics.